OPS-E2E-PPE/VBA-Docs/api/Publisher.Page.ReaderSpread.md

 ## Example

-This example checks to see if the reader spread for the specified page includes less than two pages.
+This example checks to see if the reader spread for the specified page includes fewer than two pages.
 If it does, it changes the reader spread to include two pages.

 ```vb
 Sub SetFacingPages()